-And though it’s fun to plan something involved, we like the last-minute parties just as much.
+And though planning something involved is fun, we like the last-minute parties just as much.
 The key is in the preparation!
-That’s why for this latest Friends Who Fete party, we threw a last-minute cocktail party and we’re sharing every last detail!
+That’s why we threw a last-minute cocktail party for this latest Friends Who Fete party, and we’re sharing every last detail!

-This time Meg of This Mess Is Ours and I drove up to Kate of Hola!
-JALAPEÑO!‘s house to throw a low-key but totally gorgeous party in her Central Coast home.
-We came armed with loads of food (of course!), lots of florals, and some liquor and got the party started.
-We store bought a lot of items to make prep go faster, got the invitees involved in the party itself, and even had quick but gorgeous florals.
+Meg of This Mess Is Ours, and I drove up to Kate of Hola!
+JALAPEÑO!‘s house to throw a low-key but totally gorgeous party in her Central California Coast home.
+We came armed with loads of food (of course!), lots of flowers, and some liquor and started the party.
+We store-bought many items to make prep go faster, got the invitees involved in the party itself, and even had quick but gorgeous florals.
 Here’s a look into it all:

 Yes, the idea of this party is that it’s very much last minute.
-As in, invite friends over and have them arrive a few hours laster.
-Even so, we wanted a stand out menu.
-The key is a menu based on store bought ingredients but each are customized for classy and serious flavor.
+As in, invite friends over and have them arrive a few hours later.
+Even so, we wanted a stand-out menu.
+The key is a menu based on store-bought ingredients, but each is customized for classy and serious flavor.
 Here’s the full menu: